overbaard/multi-repo-ci/README.md

 From custom component builds and end jobs, you can write to a file indicated by the `${$OB_STATUS_TEXT}` environment variable.
 If you have enabled comments when the job completes, the contents of this file will be appended to the issue comment.
-It can be useful e.g. if you decide to upload resulting files from your workflow somewhere, and include links to those in the issue comment.
+This can be useful e.g.:
+* if you decide to upload resulting files from your workflow somewhere, and include links to those in the issue comment
+* to include a link to the workflow run

 ## Custom component builds
 By default with what we have seen so far, the tool will generate a workflow file